 Morning tour of Cochin, Indian cooking demo, Arabian Sea sunset cruise

 Today, we begin our discoveries of southern India.
 Cochin has a long history as a spice trading hub and so it immediately drew the attention of colonial powers.
 In fact, this was the heart of the Portuguese empire in India at the beginning of the 16th century, and it was subsequently conquered by the Dutch and British.
 Today, remnants of these empires remain, but Cochin still has a character all its own.
-We’ll discover this character on a morning city tour, which will take us to the famed St. Francis Church as well as the Chinese Fishing Nets in Cochin Harbor.
+We’ll discover this character on a morning city tour, which will take us to the famed St. Francis Church as well as the Chinese fishing nets in Cochin Harbor.

-The Kerala backwaters are practically de rigueur for any adventure in southern India, and we’ll experience them in true Vantage style at Kumarakom Island Resort.
+The Kerala backwaters are practically de rigueur for any adventure in southern India, and we’ll experience them in true Vantage style at Kumarakom Lake Resort.
 We’ll take a coach to this famous resort, taking in the scenery that’s so much different from what we experienced in the north.

 Fly to Mumbai, the beating heart of India

 Today, we catch a flight to Mumbai, known as India’s “Maximum City.”
 This is a city of dreams — a teeming, cosmopolitan metropolis and the beating heart of this nation.
 The city is the epicenter of India’s entertainment industry, home to Bollywood and at the forefront of India’s growing economy.
 After some time to settle in here, we’ll go for an orientation walk to the Gateway of India.
 Built to commemorate the visit of Queen Mary and King George in 1911, this grand arch on the Arabian Sea is a symbol of the colonial era here.
 Interestingly, the last of the British ships set sail from here after Indian independence.
 Dinner tonight is at a local restaurant.